mirazutd/EREBA/README.md

 # EREBA

 We have used Python 3.6 to run the files.
 Pytorch has been used to create and exectute the models.
-Other libraries Needed: Pytorch, tqdm, numpy, pandas.
+Other libraries Needed: tqdm, numpy, pandas.

 We have already put the trained estimator model weights in the directory.
-To create test inputs, following commands are needed to be executed for three different AdNNs. mode1 is used for input-based test generation and mode2 for universal test generation.
+To create test inputs, following commands are needed to be executed for three different AdNNs. mode1 is used for input-based test generation and mode2 for universal test generation (DDNN represents BranchyNet).

 ```